Note: This article was originally posted in 2017 but has been updated with more current information.

 What counts as a home improvement?

-Home improvements include only things that increase the value of your house, not regular repairs and maintenance.
-Examples of improvements include replacing your roof, rewiring your electrical system, and adding on an addition.
+Home improvements include only things that increase the value of your house, not just regular repairs and maintenance.
+Examples of improvements include replacing your roof, rewiring your electrical system, or updating the plumbing.

-Next comes the depreciation calculation – and this part is pretty straightforward.
+Now that you know your basis for depreciation, you can figure out the depreciation expense.
+This part is pretty straightforward.
 According to the IRS, your home office counts as “nonresidential rental property” that gets depreciated over 39 years using the straight-line method.
-Basically, just divide the lesser of your adjusted basis or FMV by 39, and that’s the annual depreciation.
+Basically, just divide the lesser of your adjusted basis or FMV by 39 and that’s the annual depreciation.

-The only time the number will be different is the first year you’re taking depreciation expense for your home office.
-Then, you have to use the IRS chart based on the month you started working at home.
+The only times the number will be different is the first year and last year you’re taking depreciation expense for your home office – but now we’re dealing with the first year.
+For that you have to use the IRS chart based on the month you started using the home office.
 Choose the percentage that’s listed next to the month you started using the home office this year.
-For example, if you started using it in June, your percentage would be 1.391%, for month 6.
+For example, if you started using it in June your percentage would be 1.391% for month 6.

 These percentages come directly from the IRS website, and, again, they’re only applicable for the first year that you’re taking the home office deduction.

-Now that you’ve figured out the current year depreciation, you have to multiply that number by the business percentage you calculated.
+Now that you’ve figured out the current year depreciation, you have to multiply that number by the business percentage you calculated earlier.

 Let’s take a look at an example:

-Marsha started using a home office in April 2016.
-She originally bought her townhouse for $220,000.
-According to her property assessment, the land was worth $10,000.
-She hasn’t made any improvements, or suffered any casualty losses.
-Similar townhomes in her area were selling for about $250,000 in April.
+Hannah started using a home office in April 2023.
+She originally bought her townhouse for $400,000.
+According to her property assessment, the land was worth $50,000.
+She hasn’t made any improvements or suffered any casualty losses.
+Similar townhomes in her area were selling for about $450,000 in April.
 Her office is 120 square feet, and her whole townhome is 1,200 square feet.

 You can find more detailed information about depreciation and how to calculate it in IRS Publication 946.